 Exclusive Hampstead and the surrounding NW3 area boast some of the most valuable and picturesque properties in London.
 Walking its tree-lined residential streets, you will note that properties here are an interesting and eclectic mix of rare, detached Queen Anne and Regency properties situated on leafy avenues, Georgian, Edwardian and Victorian era period properties, and marginally more affordable 1960s apartments.

-Hampstead offers property styles to suit every taste, however, prices do reflect the demand for homes in this exclusive area and as such, are higher than the surrounding areas with very few bargains to be had.
+Hampstead offers houses for sale and to rent in styles to suit every taste, however, prices do reflect the demand for homes in this exclusive area and as such, are higher than the surrounding areas with very few bargains to be had.

 In neighbouring Hampstead Garden Suburb, Grade II Listed exposed brick cottages and terraces of houses and flats on spacious, tree-lined streets are typical of the area, whilst The Bishops Avenue is home to some of the most expensive and elaborate homes in the capital.